NikolaiT/incolumitas/content/Security/detecting-brightdata.md

     <figcaption>More Information on fake canvas</figcaption>
 </figure>

 It seems that those fake canvas detection tests originate from [here](https://github.com/kkapsner/CanvasBlocker/issues/287).
+The original test site is named [webGL-Test](https://canvasblocker.kkapsner.de/test/webGL-Test.html).

 The author states in this GitHub issue:

 > As you already found out the "fake input" mode prevents the detection of normal canvas.
 For WebGL I'm not aware of any (reasonable) way to prevent the detection there (actually I also have a detection page for webGL: https://canvasblocker.kkapsner.de/test/webGL-Test.html)

+**Conclusion:**

-#### Result: Various Browser Fingerprints are Static across Bot Samples
+#### Result 2: Various Browser Fingerprints are Static across Bot Samples

 The bot detection site [f.vision](http://f.vision/) has quite nice fingerprinting techniques.
 For that reason I will test if it is possible to detect
 [Brightdata's bot](https://brightdata.com/products/data-collector) with those fingerprints.
 Detection is possible if the following two properties hold: